 Finally, it’s impossible to talk about sustainability and packaging right now without considering the impact of COVID-19.
 The pandemic has caused brands to reprioritize their initiatives as they turn their attention to maintaining core operations, reducing costs and ensuring food safety.
 As a result, sustainability initiatives are likely to be on the back burner in the near term.
 However, over the longer term, sustainability is expected to remain an important initiative for brands.
 Furthermore, the increased focus on food safety can create opportunities for innovative sustainable packaging.

-As part of our virtual Future of Packaging Conference, L.E.K. recently held an in-depth conversation with Jennifer McCracken, Director of Sustainability at HAVI, and Jeffrey Yorzyk, Head of Sustainability at HelloFresh.
+As part of our virtual Future of Packaging Conference, L.E.K. recently held an in-depth conversation with Jennifer McCracken, Director of Sustainability at HAVI, and Jeffrey Yorzyk, Director of Sustainability at HelloFresh.
 Excerpts from our wide-ranging discussion can be found below.

 L.E.K.: Why is sustainability in packaging important to your brand?